Elasticsearch

 For example, if you enter user as the mapping type, the query returns documents within the user mapping type.

-This property is ignored when used with Elasticsearch 8.0 or later, which no longer support mapping types.
+This property is ignored when used with Elasticsearch 8.0 or later, which no longer supports mapping types.

 Incremental Mode Defines how the origin queries Elasticsearch.
 Select to perform incremental queries.
 Clear to perform a batch query.